ebidel/filer.js/README.md

 *List the contents of a directory.*

-The first arg is a path to a directory:
+The first arg is a path, filesystem URL, or DirectoryEntry to return the contents for.
+The second and third arguments, are success and error callbacks, respectively.

 ```javascript
 // Pass a path.